Lisa Cook: Career

 Cook was a visiting assistant professor at the Kennedy School of Government at Harvard University and Harvard Business School from 1997 to 2002, where she was deputy director of Africa Research at Harvard's Center for International Development.
 From 2000 to 2001, she was a senior advisor on finance and development at the U.S. Treasury Department as a Council on Foreign Relations International Affairs Fellow.
 She was a National Fellow and Research Fellow at the Hoover Institution of Stanford University from 2002 to 2005.
 Cook advised the Nigerian government on its banking reforms in 2005, and the government of Rwanda on economic development.
 In 2005, Cook joined Michigan State University as an assistant professor, becoming a tenured associate professor in 2013.
 She served as a Senior Economist in the Obama Administration's Council of Economic Advisers from August 2011 to August 2012.

 Early in her career, Cook's research focused on international economics, particularly the Russian economy.
 Later she has broadened her research on economic growth to focus on the economic history of African Americans.
 Her research suggested that violence against African Americans under the Jim Crow laws led to a lower-than-expected number of actual patents filed.
 Together with other economists, she has collated a long-running database on lynching in the United States.

-Since 2016, she has directed the American Economic Association's Summer Program for underrepresented minority students.
+From 2016 to 2020, she directed the American Economic Association's Summer Program for underrepresented minority students.
 She became a member of the American Economic Association's Executive Committee in 2019.

 In November 2020, Cook was named a volunteer member of the Joe Biden presidential transition Agency Review Team to support transition efforts related to the Federal Reserve.